Yordan Alvarez Preview, Player Props: Astros vs. Red Sox

 Yordan Alvarez At The Plate

-- In 36 games this season (45.0%), Alvarez has picked up an RBI, and in 21 of those games (26.3%) he had two or more.
-He has also driven home three or more of his team's runs in seven contests.
+- Alvarez has picked up an RBI in 45.2% of his games this season, with more than one RBI in 26.2% of his games.
+He has also plated three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.